RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 ### New and necessary built-in functions (names and function are of course debatable)

-    BYTE(string,i) -- Returns the i-th byte in string, or the null string if string has less than i bytes.

-BYTE and BYTES work like WORD and WORDS.
-These two functions only make sense if a standard encoding is assumed (i.e., most probably UTF-8).

-    BYTES(string[, encoding]) -- Number of bytes in a string
+    BYTES(string[, encoding])

-BYTES(string) returns the number of bytes in string.
-BYTES(string, encoding) decodes string using encoding.
+BYTES(string, encoding) decodes string using encoding (default = "UTF-8").
 String has to be an Unicode string, else syntax error.
-If encoding is the null string, "UTF-8" is assumed.

     CHAR(string,i) -- Returns the i-th character (grapheme cluster) in string, or the null string if string has less than i characters.
+Similar to SUBSTR(string,i,1).
+Maybe adopt ooRexx notation, string[i]?

 The number of characters is returned by the LENGTH BIF:

     Do i = 1 To Length(string)
-      c = char(string,i)
+      c = Char(string,i)
       -- Do something with i and c
     End